shreyanshnanavati/billeasy-task/API_DOCUMENTATION.md

 - JWT tokens expire after 24 hours
 - File uploads are restricted by type and size
 - User can only access their own files
 - Environment variables should be properly configured in production

+## Testing
+Use the provided `test-api.http` file with VS Code REST Client extension:

+1. Install "REST Client" extension in VS Code
+2. Open `test-api.http` file
+3. Click "Send Request" above each HTTP request
+4. Follow the sequence: Register → Login → Copy JWT token → Update tokens in protected routes
+5. **Note:** JWT tokens in the file will expire - replace with fresh tokens from login response